lavabit/libdime/docs/style.md

 ### Function Definitions and Prototypes

-A function prototype or definition shall not be indented, except for the parameter list as decribed below.
+A function prototype or definition shall not be indented, except for the parameter list as described below.
 It shall be formatted such that the return type is placed first, then the function name on a new line, and then the parameters.
 One space shall separate the function name from the opening parenthesis of the parameter list.
 Parameters shall go on the same line